mflatt/web-macro-tutorial/README.md

     >

 As `42` and `43` illustrate, the definitions and interactions areas support mostly the same kinds of expressions.
-There are some technical differences, because DrRacket can see everything in the definitions area at once, while it sees input in the interactions window incrementally.
+(Technically, there are some differences, because DrRacket can see everything in the definitions area at once, while it sees input in the interactions area incrementally.)

-More significantly, when you click **Run**, the interactions area is reset, while the definitions area is the part you can save as a source file.
+More significantly, when you click **Run**, the interactions area is reset, while the definitions area can be saves as a source file.
 So, we put our program in the definitions area, and we use the interactions area to explore it.